-Pension Fund Accounts 2021/22
+Pension Fund Accounts 2022/23

 The employers' rate of contribution is assessed by the Actuary to the Fund who reviews the future income and liabilities of the Fund.
 These reviews, or actuarial valuations, are required by law with a major review being undertaken every third year.
-The statement of the actuary can be seen on page 34.

-The actuarial valuation as at 31 March 2019 showed the assets held at the valuation date were sufficient to cover 93% of the accrued liabilities assessed on an ongoing basis.
-This is a marked improvement on the 80% achieved as at 31 March 2016, however, it is the long-term goal to achieve 100% funding and efforts continue to be made to address this.
+The actuarial valuation as at 31 March 2022 showed the assets held at the valuation date were sufficient to cover 99.4% of the accrued liabilities assessed on an ongoing basis.
+The long-term goal is to achieve 100% funding and efforts continue to be made to address this.
 The level of funding has no impact on members' benefits which are guaranteed by law.